-Psychology 345, Neuroscience of Aging and Dementia (offered in Spring 2019)
+Psychology 345, Neuroscience of Aging & Dementia

 A general survey of topics in the cognitive and brain sciences of aging and dementia.
 Topics include the etiology of dementia subtypes, treatment, management, and the socioeconomic impact of an increasingly older population demographic.

 Psychology 450, Philosophy of Neuroscience

 This special topic course is designed to critically examine the philosophical assumptions about mind-brain relationships that are foundational to the field of cognitive neuroscience.